 How to contact us

-We do not hold formal auditions as we know how anxious they can be to some of the most well seasoned musicians, nor are music qualifications a prerequisite, but we do have a 'standard' which we need musicians to be able to perform to in order to maintain and develop the performance standards expected by our event sponsors and audiences alike.
-That standard can be heard on the audio clips below.
+We do not hold formal auditions as we know how anxious they can be to even some of the most well seasoned musicians, nor are music qualifications a prerequisite, but we do have a 'standard' which we need musicians to be able to perform to in order for the band as an ensemble to be able to meet the expectations of our event sponsors and audiences alike.
+On that basis, our prospective new joiner model is that we offer a 4 week 'taster' period free of any financial commitment.
+This enables both the prospective member and the band to get to know each other both as a musicianship and personality fit.

-But don't let that put you off from coming to a rehearsal.
-The Heroes Band is a welcoming band with members coming from all different backgrounds, but with the common interest of performing entertaining audiences with good music to a high standard, whilst helping raise funds for the Help for Heroes charity.
+But don't let all of the above put you off from coming along to a rehearsal.
+It's never too late to take up music again and nothing ventured, nothing gained.
+You will find that the Heroes Band is a welcoming band with members coming from all different backgrounds, but with the common interest of performing and entertaining audiences with good music to a high standard, whilst helping raise funds for the Help for Heroes charity, and like all musicians we are all here to help each other succeed, like an extended family.

-Rehearsals are on Monday evenings (except Bank Holidays) and we take a break over tghe Christmas period.
+Rehearsals are on Monday evenings (except Bank Holidays) and we take a break over the Christmas period.
 Rehearsals start at 7:30pm and finish at 9:30pm, with a short break halfway through.

 The rehearsal venue address is;